simonbromberg/googlefitbit/README.md

 Simon Bromberg (http://sbromberg.com)

+If you found this useful, shoot me a tweet ([@shimmb](https://twitter.com/shimmb "My Twitter"))

+If you run into trouble, please doublecheck the steps **carefully** and check the error log in the script editor before raising issues or seeking help.

-If you found this useful, shoot me a tweet ([@shimmb](https://twitter.com/shimmb "My Twitter")) Some cleanup / minor changes still outstanding, but everything should work fine.
+Some cleanup / minor changes still outstanding, but everything should work fine.
 ## interday.gs
 Download step data, one row per day, from a start day to the present.
 Make sure not to set the start day too far in the past.